 - In an open dialogue with the Management and the Audit and Control Committee, the drawing-up of an Annual Plan for Internal Auditing based on an appropriate method of risk management, and, if appropriate, on the needs expressed by the Businesses or Corporate Directorates.
-The work involved in the Annual Plan must be mainly orientated towards the GROUP's important risks.
+The work involved in the Annual Plan must be mainly orientated towards the Group's important risks.
 The Plan must envisage work for special, ad hoc requirements during the year.
-The Annual Plan, and any updating of the Plan, will be sent to the Audit and Control Committee for its approval; - The performance of the work described in the approved Auditing Plan, and the activities of verification, inspection and review described in the Internal Auditing Plan;

-- The preparation and despatch of regular (at least quarterly) summary reports to the Audit and Control Committee, on the results of the activity of Internal Auditing in fulfillment of the Annual Plan for Internal Auditing, or of other actions not included in the Plan, and on the monitoring by the Businesses and the Corporate Directorates or the Senior Management of the recommendations made; - Collaboration with the Businesses and/or Corporate Directorates in the definition of the plans of action to comply with their recommendations, and supervision of their correct starting-up and implementation;
+The Annual Plan, and any updating of the Plan, will be sent to the Audit and Control Committee for its approval; - The performance of the work described in the approved Auditing Plan, and the activities of verification, inspection and review described in the Internal Auditing Plan; - The preparation and despatch of regular (at least quarterly) summary reports to the Audit and Control Committee, on the results of the activity of Internal Auditing in fulfilment of the Annual Plan for Internal Auditing, or of other actions not included in the Plan, and on the monitoring by the Businesses and the Corporate Directorates or the Senior Management of the recommendations made; - Collaboration with the Businesses and/or Corporate Directorates in the definition of the plans of action to comply with their recommendations, and supervision of their correct starting-up and implementation.

-According to Internal Audit Plan, approved by the Audit Committee, activities related to ICOFR have been carried out.
+According to Internal Audit Plan, approved by the Audit and Control Committee, activities related to ICOFR supervision have been carried out.
 More specifically, a three years Plan 2015-2018 was done; in which all relevant processes of ICOFR purposes have been considered.
-Current fiscal year processes under review include purchase to pay processes of those businesses with significant impact on financial statements, and also Financial Statements' consolidation process.
+Current fiscal year processes under review include most of Stock Management processes of those businesses with significant impact on financial statements, General Accounting, Tax and Treasury processes.

-As part of ICOFR evaluation process, which conclusions are included at audit reports for each business and process audited, internal audit verify that:

-- Design of descriptive documentation of the processes under review is adequate and it is up to date. - Operative efficiency of controls: this means that there are not significant control deficiencies related to financial information; If yes, the financial impact Is measured, and corrective measures are set up in order to solve them resulting in action plans.
+As part of ICOFR evaluation process, which conclusions are included in audit reports for each business and process audited, it is verified the operative efficiency of critical and automatic controls: this means that there are not significant internal control deficiencies related to financial information; If yes, the financial impact Is measured, and corrective measures are set up in order to solve them resulting in action plans.
 Deficiencies are classified in the audit reports according to criticality, a responsible is appointed and they are monitored until its final solution.

-During the current fiscal year, no internal control deficiencies have been detected with relevant impact on financial statements in those processes audited.
+During the current fiscal year, no internal control deficiencies have been detected with relevant impact on financial statements in those processes audited, although it has been communicated to the Audit and Control Committee those adjustments or reclassifications, not significant, raised as a result of the audit reviews.

-F.5.2.
-Whether the entity has a discussion procedure by which the accounts auditor (in accordance with what is established in the NTA), the function of internal auditing and other experts can inform the senior management or the entity's administrators of the significant weaknesses in internal control that were identified during the annual review of the accounts or during any other processes that were entrusted to them.
+F.5.2 Whether the entity has a discussion procedure by which the accounts auditor (in accordance with what is established in the NTA), the function of internal auditing and other experts can inform the senior management or the entity's administrators of the significant weaknesses in internal control that were identified during the annual review of the accounts or during any other processes that were entrusted to them.
 And also, whether the entity has a plan of action aimed at correcting the weaknesses observed or mitigating their effect.

-The Audit and Control Committee meets at least quarterly with the aim of obtaining and analysing the necessary information in order to fulfill the responsibilities entrusted to it by the Board of Directors.
-There is a plan of the subjects which have to be dealt with in the agendas of the Audit and Control Committees, including the sessions attended by the Management of Internal Auditing, the Accounts Auditor, and fiscal experts or other experts when this is considered necessary.
+The Audit and Control Committee meets at least quarterly with the aim of obtaining and analysing the necessary information in order to fulfil the responsibilities entrusted to it by the Board of Directors.
+There is a plan of the subjects which have to be dealt with in the agendas of the Audit and Control Committees, including the sessions attended by the Corporate Internal Audit Director, the External Auditors, and fiscal experts or other experts when this is considered necessary.

 In this regard: